wp-plugins/wp-symposium-toolbar/readme.txt

 * Bugfix: get rid of PHP notices due to WPST searching for WPS paths when WPS not activated
 * Bugfix: make sure network menus don't clash with site menus
 * Bugfix: Search icon no longer folds / unfolds when on the left side of Toolbar
+* Bugfix: secure the hook 'symposium_toolbar_add_user_action' behind a test to ensure the current user is actually logged in
+* Bugfix: move 'symposium_toolbar_custom_profile_option' to the "public" part of the code so it can be found when Edit Profile is called from frontend (solving an issue with TML)

 = 0.24.0. =